anquanscan/sec-tools/README.md

 [S-DES-simulator](https://github.com/zi-gae/S-DES-simulator): its S-DES simulator for college students
 [learnMorePython3TheHardWay](https://github.com/kei01138/learnMorePython3TheHardWay): 더 탄탄하게 배우는 파이썬 3 - 초짜 파이썬 프로그래머가 다음 단계로 가는 책
 [lldap](https://github.com/nitnelave/lldap): Light LDAP implementation
 [rstthreats](https://github.com/rstcloud/rstthreats): Aggregated Indicators of Compromise collected and cross-verified from multiple open and community-supported sources, enriched and ranked using our intelligence platform for you.
 Threat Intelligence, Threat feed, Open source feed.
+[Gamehacking-PlayBook](https://github.com/rhshattered/Gamehacking-PlayBook): This is basically just a guide with some code snippets that are very commonly used amongst the game hacking community.